-Fig 3: MCF-7 spheroid dynamic imaging.
-The panel includes bright field, Cross-section, OCT Intensity, LIV, and OCDS En face images of 15 MCF-7 spheroids acquired automatically.
-The spheroids that were out of focus or out of the field of view (FOV) are highlighted in the figure.
+Fig 3: Automatically captured OCT and DOCT images of MCF-7 spheroid.
+The panel includes bright field, OCT B-scan and enface, and the corresponding LIV and OCDS en face images of 15 MCF-7 spheroids acquired automatically.
+The spheroids that were out of focus or out of the field of view (FOV) are highlighted by the yellow squares.